joseosuna-engineer/software-development-practices-and-principles/resources/docs/commit.md

     This is the Git commit message subject

-     - This is a Git commit message body line
+     - This is a Git commit message body line.

-     - This is other Git commit message body line
+     - This is other Git commit message body line.

 ```